 At PwC, our purpose is to build trust in society and solve important problems.
-We are a network of firms in 156 countries with more than 295 371 people who are committed to delivering quality in Assurance, Advisory and Tax & Legal services.
+We are a network of firms in 152 countries with more than 327 000 people who are committed to delivering quality in Trust Solutions, Advisory and Tax & Legal services.
+We are committed to drive a strong culture of quality and excellence that is core to our purpose.

 Our purpose commits - our culture shall always be characterized by high quality.
 Our credibility as a trustee for the general public rests upon our ability to evolve with the world surrounding us, and most desirably, to lead the way.
-Therefore, we continuously develop our strategy to respond to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics, and the continuing effects of the pandemic.
-We invest significantly in new skills, technology and services to lead the development of our industry, maintain our relevance and enhance the quality in our services.
-In an ever-changing world, new insights and different perspectives are decisive for solving complex problems.
+Therefore we continuously develop our strategy to respond to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics, and the continuing effects of the pandemic and the Russian government's invasion of Ukraine.
 For more information about our strategy, The New Equation, please visit our website.